The-Developer-Studio/Easy-Donate-Android/README.md

 Easy Donate is a free and open source project developed by volunteers.
 Any contributions are welcome.
 Here are a few ways you can help:
  * [Report bugs and make suggestions.](https://github.com/The-Developer-Studio/Easy-Donate-Android/issues)
  * Write some code.
 Please follow the code style used in the project to make a review process faster.
 This project uses firebase.
 Make your own googleservices.json file for your testing and make a pull request.
+ * ###Steps to Setup the Environment
+    * After Cloning the Repository, Set up a Firebase Project.
+    * Add the App to the Firebase Project.
+    * Download the google-services.json file to android/app/ directory
+    * Enable Email/Password Authentication in the Firebase Project.
+    * Run the App.

 ## License